Datta2006/Metro-management/README.md

 ## 👤 User Features

-- ✅ User registration and login
+- User registration and login
-- 🎫 Book metro/train tickets
+- Book metro/train tickets
-- 🔎 View train schedules and stations
+- View train schedules and stations
-- 🧾 View and manage personal bookings
+- View and manage personal bookings
+- Can write Feedback
+- Can use Maps to plan their journey
+- Can connect Metamask to pay by crypto currency
+- Can use chatbot for help

 ---

 ## 🛠 Admin Features

-- ➕ Add new trains and stations
+- Add new trains and stations
-- 🗂 Manage and update train information
+- Manage and update train information
-- 👤 View all registered users
+- View all registered users
-- ❌ Delete or modify train/station entries
+- Delete or modify train/station entries

 ---